Drupal 8 was officially launched in November, 2015. We have been fortunate to test Drupal 8…

 Along the way, our client roster grew and we encountered needs for more content types, a richer admin experience, and a more Enterprise Level CMS.
 That is when we started developing sites with Drupal.
-Today, we are an Acquia partner, and spend our conference time at DrupalCons.
+Today, we're an Acquia partner and spend our conference time at DrupalCons.

 Compared to WordPress, Drupal is an absolute beast!
 Drupal’s taxonomies and core structure took us a while to get used to.
 However, after building numerous sites with Drupal, we slowly and surely came to love Drupal as the CMS of choice for Enterprise level websites and web applications.
 If you have a web app, or any type of web project that requires user permissions, Drupal’s functionality is hardier than WordPress.
 Drupal is also more flexible when it comes to API development and its default caching features are more robust out of the box.

 In this article, we will analyze key differentiators between the two CMS’s and help steer you in the right direction towards which is right for you.

 Security is hands down the biggest differentiator between WordPress or Drupal.
 Drupal has enterprise level security and site scale.
 Numerous government websites are built with Drupal, with the poster child as Whitehouse.gov for many years.
 As time has progressed, Whitehouse.gov is now a Wordpress site!

 With WordPress, hackers can target a vulnerability inside a plugin and wipe out hundreds of thousands of sites.
 There’s some street cred behind the damage that can be done to the WordPress ecosystem.

 Within the past few years, there have been a rise of platform specific hosting applications that help manage your security risks.
 For Drupal, our favorites are Acquia and Pantheon.
 For WordPress, WP Engine was one of the first to offer a managed WordPress platform, and MediaTemple recently launched a WordPress service.
 Most security vulnerabilities happen at the server level, and hosting with one of these companies will help mitigate against waking up to a mess.

 Responsive Design and Development